pmcharrison/psynet-mirror/docs/legacy_installation/macos.rst

 Disable AirPlay
 ~~~~~~~~~~~~~~~

-MacOS Monterey introduces 'AirPlay Receiver' functionality that clashes with the default ports used by Dallinger and PsyNet.
+macOS Monterey introduces 'AirPlay Receiver' functionality that clashes with the default ports used by Dallinger and PsyNet.
 You should disable this functionality before proceeding.
 To achieve this, go to System Preferences, then Sharing,
 and then untick the box labeled 'Airplay Receiver'.